Even though you may have a good resume, education, and experience, it is the idea of a personal interview that is intimidating.

 They should hire you because you thrive in environments with other people and love handling money.

 Explain how you are interested in banking and would like to be able to work with your team members to bring great service to customers each day.
 At the same time, show your ambition.

 Explain that you want to aspire to become a manager and want to further develop your leadership skills.

 Be honest if you have not worked in a bank previously.
-Too many people get caught up and nervous with not having experience.
-You will seem like a good candidate as long as you are coachable.
+Too many people get caught up and nervous about not having experience.
+You will seem like a good candidate in a bank teller interview as long as you are coachable.

 A good teller remains grounded and does not let the negativity drop their quality of service.
 At the same time, a good teller can work with the other staff and remain calm under pressure.

-An interview is a two way street.
+A bank teller interview is a two-way street.
 Ask the interviewer how he recommends you convince potential customers to join.
 However, be clear in that you believe superior products can only be sold with superior service.

 Once again, stay calm and just be honest.
 If you have sales experience then lay it out for the manager.
 If you do not have sales experience, admit it.

 Remaining confident in what you say will naturally frame you as a salesman because, at the end of the day, you are selling your service and not the product.